The Homotopy Braces Formality Morphism: The Kontsevich--Soibelman proof, and an extension

-Since $c(\Gamma)$ is defined in a recursive manner, using the operadic insertions, it is enough to check the above statement for generators, i.e., $\Gamma=T_n$ or $\Gamma=T_n'$, see figure \ref{fig:KSgen}.
-In these cases $c(\Gamma)$ is the fundamental chain on some $U_E^\cdot$ or $U_I^\cdot$.
+Since $c(\Gamma)$ is defined in a recursive manner, using the operadic insertions, it is enough to check the above statement for generators, i.~e., $\Gamma=T_n$ or $\Gamma=T_n'$, see Figure \ref{fig:KSgen}.\footnote{We want to state clearly that the map $\Br \ni \Gamma\mapsto c(\Gamma) \in C(\FM_2)$ is not a map of operads.
+However, to define the $c(\Gamma)$ we are using only (some of) the operadic compositions.
+Hence the compatibility with the differential can be reduced to a verification on generators, by using that the differentials are compatible with the operadic compositions.} In these cases $c(\Gamma)$ is the fundamental chain on some $U_E^\cdot$ or $U_I^\cdot$.
 Consider the $U_E^\cdot$ case.
 There are two sorts of boundary strata: either some subset of the points $z_2,z_3,\dots$ comes close together, away from $z_0$, or some subset, together with $z_0$ comes close together.
 These strata exactly match with the graphs in $d T_n$.
 In the expression $d T_n$ the two sorts of graphs are those with the internal vertex below or on top the external vertex.
 It is easy to see that the chains assigned to the two-level trees in $d T_n$ also match with the boundary strata of $U_E$, up to possibly sign.
-The only difficulty is checking the sign.
-This is tedious to write down, so the reader is asked to trust the author or convince himself of the signs.
-A similar (slightly simpler) argument goes through for the case of $\Gamma=T_n'$ and $c(\Gamma)$ being the fundamental chain of $U_I^\cdot$. \end{proof}
+Checking the sign is tedious, and we leave it to the reader.
+A similar (slightly simpler) argument goes through for the case of $\Gamma=T_n'$ and $c(\Gamma)$ being the fundamental chain of $U_I^\cdot$.